 Fabulous, but does this fit your real life and real life style?

-There are perfect and perfectly beautiful solutions for every budget.
+Fortunately, there are perfect and perfectly beautiful solutions for every budget.
 Synthetic fabrics have improved to the point you can’t tell they are manufactured.
-They have higher stain resistance and can usually be spot cleaned, making them virtually kid/pet proof.
+They have higher stain resistance than natural fibers and can usually be spot cleaned.
+This makes them virtually kid/pet proof.
 Blends of synthetic fibers with natural fibers are available too.
 The average price per yard is lower than with an all-natural fiber fabric in most cases.
 You also get the easy cleaning properties of synthetics, along with the beauty and better “feel” of a natural fiber.

 Here’s a short checklist to help inform your prospective decisions: